-After reviewing a stage, you may notice that the stage needs to be divided into two steps to facilitate different approvals or you may notice a step in a particular phase is missing.
+After reviewing a stage, you may notice that it needs to be divided into two steps to facilitate different approvals, or you may notice that a step in a particular phase is missing.
 In both of these cases, you will need to create a new stage.

 Here is a checklist of things you will need to have available before creating a new stage: